Nursing Negligence and Malpractice

 Any delay in communication or a mistake in determining the severity of a change in symptoms can lead to patient injury and could be nursing malpractice.

-Nurses need to pay attention to their patients, and the devil is in the details.
+Nurses need to pay attention to their patients, and the devil is in the details when it comes to patient safety.
 Changes in vital signs, increased pain, weakness, dizziness, trouble urinating…the possible changes in symptoms are almost endless.
 And a nurse cannot rely on their patient to tell them about symptoms changes.
 Nurses must not only talk with patients, but also use their eyes, ears and hands to properly assess.
 Improper assessment – either missing symptoms or not realizing the significance of symptoms – can lead to a failure to timely communicate with a physician.
 Patients can have a complication that goes undetected and untreated, resulting in injury.
+Nurses that are caring for pregnant mothers and babies should be skilled at reading fetal monitoring strips and assessing contraction patterns.

 Sometimes nurses just do something wrong, i.e., there is an error in execution, and the patient is injured.
 Examples include starting an IV wrong, injecting a shot wrong, putting in a catheter wrong, or charting something wrong.

-Most nurses do not carry malpractice insurance.
-But, most nurses are directly employed by the hospital or medical office in which they work.
+Most nurses are directly employed by the hospital or medical office in which they work.
 Under a legal theory called “respondeat superior”, the employer is responsible for the negligence of its employees.
 So when a nurse works in a hospital, the lawsuit usually names the hospital as a defendant.

-Nursing negligence is generally a type of medical malpractice, so a case proceeds in the same way as other medical malpractice lawsuits.
+Nursing negligence is generally a type of medical malpractice, so a nursing malpractice case proceeds in the same way as other medical malpractice lawsuits (when the negligence happened during labor and delivery, we refer to the case as a birth injury lawsuit).
 On rare occasions, the nursing mistake is so bad that the claim does not require expert testimony on the applicable standard of care (i.e., to tell the jury what a reasonable nurse would have done under the circumstances).
 Those cases are “general negligence” cases.

 Medical malpractice cases begin first with Hoffer & Sheremet’s preliminary review of the patient’s medical records.
 If we think there may be a case that should be pursued, we obtain expert opinions on both standard of care and causation.
 If we have expert support, we issue either a demand or a Notice of Intent.
 After the mandatory waiting period, we file the lawsuit.
 It is a slow process, but we get you the damages to which you are entitled.

-If a nurse made a mistake, and you or a loved one were harmed as a result, contact our medical malpractice attorneys for a free consultation.
-You may call us for a free consultation without a appointment at 616.278.0888.
+If a nurse made a mistake, and you or a loved one were harmed as a result, contact our medical malpractice attorneys for a free consultation and we can review the basis of your medical malpractice claim.
+You may call us for a free consultation without an appointment at 616.278.0888.
 We can also be reached via email at email@example.com, or by filling out our free consultation form.